 We are headquartered in Guangzhou.
 In the second half of 2015, we purchased property in Pazhou, Guangzhou, and started constructing our new office headquarters of approximately 170,000 square meters in 2016, which was completed in 2020.
 We moved into the new office headquarters in October 2020.
-In addition to the office headquarters in Guangzhou, as of December 31, 2022, we had over 43,000 square meters of office space and 3.4 million square meters of warehouse space across China, of which 3.3 million square meters of warehouse space is owned by our company.
+In addition to the office headquarters in Guangzhou, as of December 31, 2022, we had over 43,000 square meters of office space and 3.4 million square meters of warehouse space is owned by our company.